KatherineMichel/get-a-jumpstart-on-collaboration-and-code-review-in-github-devict-hacktoberfest-talk/README.md

 I kept using Git and GitHub and getting better at it.
 I eventually became a DjangoCon US website contributor in 2016, then became the Website Chair and maintainer in 2017.
 * I am going to use DjangoCon US website as an example throughout this talk.

-However, the process I'm going to be telling you about can also be applied to the repos you can contribute to for Wichita Hacktoberfest and I'm going to be referring to that through to make sure that is clear.
+However, the process I'm going to be telling you about can also be applied to the repos you can contribute to for Wichita Hacktoberfest.

 </td></tr>